Integrative Management of chronic Pain and OUD for Whole Recovery (IMPOWR)

 The Research Need

-Through the NIH HEAL Initiative, NIH awarded grants to four research centers, each conducting two to three integrated clinical trials, as well as one resource coordinating center, totaling $19.7 million.
-All projects will be co-led by collaborative teams of experienced and early-stage investigators from diverse backgrounds, in partnership with people with lived experience and public/private partners (i.e., payors, caretakers, healthcare providers from multiple disciplines, policymakers, advocacy groups, or professional organizations).
+To date, through the Helping to End Addiction Long-term® Initiative, or NIH HEAL Initiative®, NIH has awarded $53 million to fund these two initiatives.
+All projects are co-led by collaborative teams of experienced and early stage investigators, in partnership with people with lived experience and public/private partners (e.g., payors, caretakers, health care providers from multiple disciplines, policymakers, advocacy groups, or professional organizations).

 Research Examples

-- Evaluating the effectiveness of buprenorphine microdosing and flexible dosing to treat co-occurring chronic pain and OUD
+- Evaluating the effectiveness of buprenorphine microdosing and flexible dosing to treat co-occurring chronic pain and opioid use disorder

-- Determining the effectiveness of collaborative care, care management, and stepped care approaches for sustaining treatment for chronic pain and OUD
+- Determining the effectiveness of collaborative care, care management, and stepped care approaches for sustaining treatment for chronic pain and opioid use disorder

-- Combining pain-targeted psychotherapy or exercise with medications for OUD
+- Combining pain-targeted psychotherapy or exercise with medications for opioid use disorder

-- Developing a composite screening tool for chronic pain and OUD
+- Developing a composite screening tool for chronic pain and opioid use disorder

-All of the trials funded under this initiative will be collecting harmonized common data elements (CDEs).
-CDEs are defined fields describing the data to be collected (e.g., identifying specific variables) along with how to gather the data (e.g., PROs), and how the response is represented in a dataset (e.g., allowable responses or variable coding).
+All of the trials funded under both initiatives are collecting harmonized common data elements (CDEs).
+CDEs are defined fields describing the data to be collected (e.g., identifying specific variables) along with how to gather the data (e.g., patient-reported outcomes, or PROs), and how the response is represented in a dataset (e.g., allowable responses or variable coding).
 CDEs are structured as indivisible units of data.
 This can be either an individual field (e.g., sex) or multiple fields taken together (e.g., the composite score of a scale).
 A CDE can be used in multiple clinical studies, with content standards that can be applied to different data collection models that are dynamic and may evolve over time.
 CDEs enable interoperability among data systems.

 With input from our partners with lived experience, public/private partners, and research experts from each of the awarded centers, the IMPOWR network developed a comprehensive list of patient-reported outcomes to capture whole recovery.
 The required CDEs integrates the HEAL CDEs for chronic pain.
 Since this initiative is intended to address both chronic pain and opioid misuse/OUD, this population may hold particular interest for the broader HEAL research community.
 As a resource, the IMPOWR CDEs are publicly available to enable meta-data and secondary data analysis.
 The database of CDEs and associated case-report forms (questionnaires) are available upon request.
 Please contact Laura Wandner, Ph.D., in the Office of Pain Policy and Planning at the National Institute of Neurological Disorders and Stroke, for more information.